-Amazing Apprenticeship excluding their living ("maintenance") expenses.
+Degree apprenticeships are fully funded by the government and the employer and apprentices are paid a wage for their time.
+Apprentices usually complete their apprenticeship debt free.
+A traditional degree will cost students around £9,750 a year excluding their living ("maintenance") expenses.
 Low interest loans, scholarships and bursaries are provided by the government, but it is likely that a full time student will graduate with a sizeable debt.
 However, repayment terms are linked to pay levels, so it is possible for graduates not to have to repay loans if they don't earn enough in wages.